gordonje/missourian_analytics/README.md

 Thankfully, the Missourian was also nice enough to give us a copy of their CMS database, which included every version of every artcle ever filed as well as the section of the Missourian in which the article was filed.

 This CMS is built in [Django](https://www.djangoproject.com/) with a a MySQL backend.
 Attempts to import the .sql file directly into Postgres failed miserably (not all that shocking), so we had to do a little extra work.
-Still worth so as to get to pull things together into Postgres.
+Still worth it so as to get to pull things together into Postgres.

 So we have to spin up a MySQL server.
 If you don't already have MySQL, Mac folks, again use Homebrew (everyone else figure it out).
 And even if you already have MySQL, you should first make sure everything is up-to-date.
 Run `brew doctor` then `brew update` then `brew upgrade mysql`.
 You might need to run this last command more than once, as I did, in order to get to the latest version.